 - You may experience sudden hearing loss in one ear.

 - You may suffer from ringing or buzzing sounds in your ears – a symptom of tinnitus–that keeps you awake or raises anxiety.

 - Over time hearing loss can affect your cognitive abilities, your relationships with others and has even been linked to an increased risk in accidents such as falling.

 The Importance of Treating Hearing Loss

 Most types of hearing loss are minor and treatable.
 Research has shown that treating age-related hearing loss has many benefits, such as improving the ability to hear in social situations and communicate with others.
 Effective treatment makes it easier for older adults to continue their normal routines and interact with friends, family members and other people they communicate with each day.

-At McDonald Hearing Services, our audiologists can help.
+At McDonald Audiology & Hearing Health Care, our audiologists can help.
 A simple hearing test will determine if you suffer from hearing loss, including how mild or severe it is.
 A thorough hearing test will also tell us what kind of hearing loss you have which will determine treatment options and whether you’ll need to be referred to a physician.